PatrickFreyy/PlanIt/docs/Usecases/uc4-setCategory.md

 The usecase "create event" finishes after this usecase.

 ### 5.1 set category
-After the usecase "create event" has finished, the appointment has a category and it is shown in the color of this category.
+After the usecase "create event" has finished, the event has a category and it is shown in the color of this category.

 ### 5.2 no category
-The user has choose no category for the appointment.
+The user has choose no category for the event.
 Maybe we choose per default private, we will see.
-If not, the appointment has no category and it's shown in the color white.
+If not, the event has no category and it's shown in the color white.

 ## 6 Extension Points